This article will help you read and understand your pathology report for malignant melanoma of the skin.

 The amount of melanin normally found in our skin determines our skin colour.
 People with very light skin produce very little melanin while people with very dark skin produce a lot of melanin.

-Melanoma is a type of skin cancer that develops from special cells called melanocytes.
+Melanoma is a type of skin cancer that develops from specialized cells called melanocytes.
 Melanoma is a common type of skin cancer although it can rarely start in other sites such as the inside of the eye, mouth, nasal cavity, or esophagus.
 In the skin, melanoma is associated with excessive sun exposure especially multiple severe sun burns.

 After the tumour has been removed fully, your pathologist will measure it in three dimensions although only the largest dimension is typically included in your report.
 For example, if the tumour measures 5.0 cm by 3.2 cm by 1.1 cm, the report may describe the tumour size as 5.0 cm in greatest dimension.

-Histologic types of melanoma include:
+The most common types of melanoma are:

 All melanomas start in the epidermis on the surface of the skin.
 The tumour thickness or Breslow thickness describes how far the cancer cells have traveled from the epidermis into the tissue below.
 The movement of cancer cells from the epidermis into the tissue below is called invasion.

-Why is this important?
 The tumour thickness or Breslow thickness is the most important prognostic factor and it is used to determine the tumor stage (see Pathological stage below).
 Thicker tumours are more likely to spread to lymph nodes or other parts of the body.
 The spread of cancer cells outside of the tumour is called metastasis.

 An ulcer is an area of skin where the epidermis has been damaged.
 In an ulcer the epidermis has been lost and the dermis below is exposed.

-Why is this important?
 An ulcer over a melanoma is associated with worse prognosis and is also used to determine the tumour stage (see Pathological stage below).

 A macroscopic satellite nodule is a large group of cancer cells that are separated from the main tumour.
 These nodules are big enough to be seen without a microscope.
 If your tumour has macroscopic satellite nodules, this information will be is found under the gross description section of your pathology report.